JoNina Abron-Ervin

-JoNina Marie Abron-Ervin (b.
-1948) is an American journalist and activist.
+JoNina Marie Abron-Ervin (born 1948) is an American journalist and activist.
 She became involved with the black power movement following the assassination of Martin Luther King Jr. and a trip she took to Rhodesia.
 While at university, she reported for several newspapers, including The Cincinnati Herald and The Chicago Defender.
 After graduating, she joined the Black Panther Party and was active in organising a number of its survival programs, as well as serving as the last editor of the party newspaper, The Black Panther until the party's dissolution.
 She was also managing editor of the academic journal The Black Scholar, and worked as a professor at Western Michigan University.
 Since her retirement, she has remained active in community organizing and anti-racist activism, and is affiliated with Black anarchism.